Skip to main content

 Deploy Hashi Vault

 Next in line is Hashi Vault, known for its robust configuration capabilities.
 For our scenario, deploying a development instance will suffice.
+I also enabled the auto-update feature for this pod.
 Let's kick off the deployment.

 - name: Deploy Hashi Vault service